VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 #### Local installation with mason.nvim

 There is a plugin called [mason.nvim](https://github.com/williamboman/mason.nvim), is often described a portable package manager.
-This plugin will give you a way of downloading language servers (and other type of tools) into a particular folder, meaning that the servers you install using this method will not be available system-wide.
+This plugin will allow Neovim to download language servers (and other type of tools) into a particular folder, meaning that the servers you install using this method will not be available system-wide.

 > Note: mason.nvim doesn't provide any "special integration" to the tools it downloads.
 It's only good for installing and updating tools.